-This is a tricky question.
-In order to find a good answer, you should ask yourself: What was expected from me in the job?
+This is a tricky question, and to find the answer, you firstly need to ask yourself another question: What was expected from me in the last job?

 - Helping someone who is NOT your client, but needs qualified assistance from someone like you.

-- Offer and deliver a service that is outside of your working duties (for example shopping for someone, taking someone to physician, going for a vacation with someone, etc., depends a lot on the position you have).
+- Offer and deliver a service that is outside of your working duties (for example shopping for someone, taking someone to their GP, going for a vacation with someone, etc., depends a lot on the position you have).

-- Meeting with clients in your free time, in order to strengthen mutual relationships.
+- Meeting with clients in your free time, in order to strengthen mutual relationship.

-- Helping new colleagues to find their ground quickly in work.
+- Helping new colleagues to find their ground in work.

 No experience – what to do?

-In that case you should talk about your volunteering experience, or at least about some situation when you did something more than expected.
+You can talk about your volunteering experience, or at least about some situation when you did something more than expected, for anyone.
 It can be anything you did for free.

-Do not forget that in social work, your attitude is the most important thing.
-Experience does not matter that much.
-The key is to show them that you have the right personality for the job.
+Do not forget that for the hiring managers, your attitude is the most important thing.
+Experience does not matter as much as your personality does.
+The key is to show the hiring managers that you have what it takes to be a great social worker.

 What to say at the end?